Uncategorized

 Mandela’s African National Congress, South Africa’s governing party, said his hospital visit was not an emergency and that Mandela was in good health.

-Mandela, who spent 27 years in prison for fighting racist white rule, has officially retired and last appeared in public in July 2010.
+Mandela, who spent 27 years in prison for fighting racist white rule, has officially retired.
+He last appeared in public in July 2010.
 The Nobel peace laureate became South Africa’s first Black president in 1994 and served one five-year term.

-Mandela “has had a long-standing abdominal complaint and doctors feel it needs proper specialist medical attention,” President Jacob Zuma said, asking that Mandela’s privacy be respected.
+Mandela “has had a long-standing abdominal complaint.
+Doctors feel it needs proper specialist medical attention,” President Jacob Zuma said, asking that Mandela’s privacy be respected.

 In 2011, Mandela spent a few days in a private Johannesburg hospital with an acute respiratory infection.